Skip to main content

 For testing and development, Databricks recommends using a personal access token belonging to service principals instead of workspace users.
 To create tokens for service principals, see Manage tokens for a service principal.

-Get started using Foundation Model APIs
+Get started using model services

 from openai import OpenAI